ribolla/cv/README.md

 # <span style="color:#8c4f7f">Giorgia Sparapassi</span>

-_Currently swimming in the vast sea of IT.
-I work as a Python developer, peeking into other areas of backend development.
+_Currently employed as a Python developer, peeking into other areas of backend development.
-Educated in condensed matter Physics, I am eager to expand my knowledge and master new tools._
+Educated in condensed matter Physics, I am curious and determined._

 ## ⌨️ <span style="color:#b366a2">IT experience</span>

-**Backend developer** @ [Where Tech](https://wheretech.it/) _May 21 - present_
+**Python developer** @ [Where Tech](https://wheretech.it/) _May 21 - present_

 Currently working as a Python programmer: